Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/configuration-management/configuration-item-explorer.md

 * Assets linked to other assets or services in Service Manager Assets linked to a request
 Requests that have an owner
-Documents linked to an asset
+Attachments linked to an asset

 If no dependency relationships exist between two CIs, then the link will say Not Set.